 What is the tax status of crypto?

 In the notice 2014-21, digital currency is classified as property.
-So as for crypto taxes, tax laws associated with property are applicable to cryptocurrency.
+So as for Crypto Taxes and Accounting, tax laws associated with property are applicable to cryptocurrency.

 The IRS against Coinbase

-Even though the tax status of cryptocurrency was defined in 2014, the IRS didn’t have tools to control crypto taxes and act against bitcoin tax evasion.
+Even though the tax status of cryptocurrency was defined in 2014, the IRS didn’t have tools to control Crypto Taxes and Accounting and act against bitcoin tax evasion.
 But this changed after the defeat of Coinbase in its battle against the IRS in 2017.
 The Court has ruled that the IRS may get access to Coinbase account holders’ information in order to investigate account holders who potentially have not paid their virtual currency taxes.

 The IRS is sending warning letters to prevent bitcoin tax evasion

 After this judicial win, the IRS launched a whole campaign against bitcoin tax evasion.
-As the first step, it sent two series of warning letters to Coinbase account owners who (according to the IRS) have not submitted their crypto taxes.
+As the first step, it sent two series of warning letters to Coinbase account owners who (according to the IRS) have not submitted their Crypto Taxes and Accounting.
 According to the official notice from the IRS, the purpose was to inform the taxpayers about cryptocurrency tax compliance and the risks of bitcoin tax evasion.

 Thousands of these letters have been sent to US based crypto investors.
 And even though these letters are not very targeted, they should be perceived as a wakeup call for investors to take tax compliance seriously going forward.
 It also means that US based exchanges like Coinbase, Bittrex, Gemini, and Kraken among others are going to be under regulatory scrutiny.